 We were unprofitable for many years because we did staff heavily and focused on getting results, not profitability.
 Profits then eventually came later in the business, in the later years after many, many years of being unprofitable and just cranking away at trying to deliver results in order to establish a reputation.
 So contact us if you are a medical billing company want to know about the microeconomics of the difference in 1% incremental pricing.

-Are You Getting What You Pay For?
+Are You Getting Value?

 The real challenge that providers have when a medical billing service makes the type of a claim as we did 10-15 years ago is verifying if you are getting additional results for the additional rate, or just padded the pockets of the billing company.
 The key question is whether they are charging more in exchange for actually delivering higher staffing levels.
 Higher staffing levels implies you get better financial results.
 And the question is, “Are they getting financial results for the additional cost?”
 To be really blunt, you don’t even know if they have additional staffing.